Ashis00700/Ashis00700/README.md

 🎓 I'm recently passout B.Tech in Computer Science and Business System(2026)

-💞️ I'm looking to collaborate on AI, Machine Learning, and Full-Stack projects
+💞️ I'm looking to collaborate on AI, Machine Learning, and Frontend + Backend projects

 🚀 Currently building projects and learning on Express.js MongoDb and python applications.